 Be cleared by a background check conducted by the diocese’s Office of Child and Youth Protection.

-Complete the prescribed Virtus training program required of catechists.
+Complete the prescribed safe environment training program required of catechists and all serving in ministry.